TV Tropes Needs Your Help

 - Let Me Tell You a Story: Apparently was prone to this before his corruption.
 In The Hobbit film, he spends half his screentime on a tangent about how much he disapproves of Radagast's lifestyle (and his alleged mushrooms) whilst the Council are trying to discuss the Necromancer and the Witch-King.
 Gandalf and Galadriel are apparently quite used to this.

 - Light Is Not Good: Dresses in white.

 - Man in White: "Saruman the White".
 Dresses accordingly.
 Especially as the movies phase out the "Saruman of Many Colors" aspect.

 - Spikes of Villainy: His dark tower, Orthanc, is crowned with four spikes, and his staff also has four spikes at the top.

-- The Starscream: He has this trope in mind with his servitude towards Sauron, but it never pans out.
+- The Starscream: He has this trope in mind with his servitude towards Sauron, hoping to take the ring himself, but it never pans out.